Biking at Abercelyn, Bala, Snowdonia, North Wales

-Biking routes (on roads or car free trails)
+Information on biking routes from Abercelyn (on roads or car free trails)

 There are many quiet roads locally, e.g. Bala to Llanuwchllyn along the back of the lake or Bala to Llandderfel and Cynwyd along the Dee Valley.
 Bala is the home of the Wild Wales Challenge a demanding tour, of around 80 miles, over mountainous roads held on the August Bank Holliday Sunday each year - organised by Merseyside CTC.

 - 11: Bala - Llanuwchllyn (16 km, 10 miles)